 - Modeling, simulation, and systems evaluation to assess performance, reliability, lifespan, safety, and economic impacts, and to accelerate battery development and design.

 Researchers use a full portfolio of sophisticated evaluation, analytical, and modeling tools including the lab's R&D 100 Award-winning Isothermal Battery Calorimeters to put batteries and other energy storage components through a comprehensive set of evaluations.
-Learn more about our awards.
+Learn more about our state-of-the-art research equipment and facilities as well as our awards and publications.

 Pursuing Demanding Performance and Cost Targets